NVIDIA/DALI/docs/pipeline.rst

 .. currentmodule:: nvidia.dali.pipeline

-In DALI, any data processing task has a central object called pipeline.
+In DALI, any data processing task has a central object called Pipeline.
 Pipeline object is an instance of :class:`nvidia.dali.pipeline.Pipeline` or a derived class.
 Pipeline encapsulates the data processing graph and the execution engine.

-There are two ways to define a DALI pipelines:
+You can define a DALI Pipeline in the following ways:

-#. by inheriting from Pipeline class and overriding :meth:`Pipeline.define_graph`
+#. by implementing a function that uses DALI's ``Operators`` inside and decorating it with the
+:meth:`pipeline` decorator
-#. by instantiating `Pipeline` directly, building the graph and setting the pipeline
+#. by instantiating :class:`Pipeline` object directly, building the graph and setting the pipeline
    outputs with :meth:`Pipeline.set_outputs`
+#. by inheriting from :class:`Pipeline` class and overriding :meth:`Pipeline.define_graph`
+(this is the legacy way of defining DALI Pipelines)

 Data processing graphs
 """"""""""""""""""""""